johnny49r/watt-iz/demo-projects/PROJECT_INSTALL.md

 of all subfolders, but PlatformIO won’t yet treat them as projects.
 1) Then click **File->Add Folder to Workspace**.
 2) Select **/watt_iz_???/** (the project folder that has its platformio.ini).
-3) Repeat for the next project, etc.
+3) Repeat for the remaining projects you wish to use.
-4) Save this setup: **File->Save Workspace As ... watt_iz.code-workspace in the repo root.
+4) Save this setup: **File->Save Workspace As... watt_iz.code-workspace in the repo root.

 ## Install A Demo Project in PlatformIO
 The Watt-IZ demo projects are organized into individual folders that can be compiled